pawelnguyen/api/substrate/events.md

 - **summary**:   A member has renounced their candidacy.

 ### NewTerm(`Vec<(AccountId, Balance)>`)
 - **summary**:   A new term with new members.
-This indicates that enough candidates existed, not that enough have has been elected.
+This indicates that enough candidates existed to run the election, not that enough have has been elected.
 The inner value must be examined for this purpose.
+A `NewTerm([])` indicates that some candidates got their bond slashed and none were elected, whilst `EmptyTerm` means that no candidates existed to begin with.

 ### VoterReported(`AccountId`, `AccountId`, `bool`)
 - **summary**:   A voter (first element) was reported (byt the second element) with the the report being successful or not (third element).